-Center and western Bhutan tour offers to take you around amazing monasteries, unique architecture, ancient traditions and rich colorful culture, and a wide variety of nature and wildlife.
+Center and western Bhutan tours offer to take you around amazing monasteries, unique architecture, ancient traditions, rich colorful culture, and a wide variety of nature and wildlife.
 The main attractions of the tour include Rimpong Dzong, Ta Dzong Museum, Taktsang Monastery (Tiger’s Nest) in the wonderful Paro valley, 12th-century Changangkha Temple, and The National Memorial Chorten.
-In Western Bhutan, you will get to meet the Drukpa people, and travel around Haa valley, Paro valley, Thimphu, Punakha valley, Wangdue Phodrang and Phobjikha Valley.
-The central Bhutan tour includes a visit to the broad valley of Bumthang (the Cultural Heartland of Bhutan) and picturesque Trongsa Dzong.
+In Western Bhutan, you will get to meet the Drukpa people, and travel around Haa valley, Paro valley, Thimphu, Punakha valley, Wangdue Phodrang, and Phobjikha Valley.
+The central Bhutan tour includes a visit to the broad valley of Bumthang (the Cultural Heartland of Bhutan) and the picturesque Trongsa Dzong.
 During this tour, you will get to experience the unique Bhutanese culture and tradition.

 Everest My Trip is a well-known trekking company based in Kathmandu.
-We have been successfully conducted Bhutan tour programs in the past providing you with highly knowledgeable local tour guides.
-Our reviews and ratings are the evidence that proves we are the best at what we do.
-We provide our clients with every kind of services to make their trip the best one.
+We have successfully conducted Bhutan tour programs in the past providing you with highly knowledgeable local tour guides.
+Our reviews and ratings are evidence that proves we are the best at what we do.
+We provide our clients with every kind of service to make their trip the best one.

 Day 01: Arrival in Paro (2200m)

 We catch a flight to Paro, Bhutan, from Kathmandu and enjoy the scenic view throughout the flight.
 We meet our local tour guide and take a short drive moving alongside the Thimphu River towards Thimphu (Bhutan’s capital).
 En route, we will visit the National Museum in Paro valley.
 Overnight in Thimphu.